How to Stop Grinding Teeth with a Mouth Guard

 Moreover, the repercussions of untreated bruxism extend beyond dental issues, impacting one's quality of life.
 Chronic facial pain, headaches, and disrupted sleep patterns are common complaints among individuals with severe bruxism.
 Addressing the oral health consequences of teeth grinding is essential not only for preserving the integrity of teeth but also for alleviating associated discomfort and enhancing overall health and well-being.

-Night guards play a crucial role in preventing teeth grinding by providing a protective barrier between the upper and lower teeth.
+Mouth guards play a crucial role in preventing teeth grinding by providing a protective barrier between the upper and lower teeth.
 They help alleviate the pressure and friction that occur when grinding, thus reducing the damage inflicted on teeth and jaw muscles.

 Section Image

 Teeth grinding, also known as bruxism, is a common condition that can lead to various dental issues such as worn enamel, tooth sensitivity, and jaw pain.
-Night guards act as a cushion, absorbing the forces generated during grinding and protecting the teeth from excessive wear and tear.
+Mouth guards act as a cushion, absorbing the forces generated during grinding and protecting the teeth from excessive wear and tear.

-How Night Guards Work
+How Mouth Guards Work

-Additionally, night guards help maintain the alignment of the teeth and prevent them from shifting, especially after orthodontic treatment.
+Additionally, mouth guards help maintain the alignment of the teeth and prevent them from shifting, especially after orthodontic treatment.
 This ensures that the teeth remain in their proper position, reducing the risk of misalignment caused by grinding forces.

-Different Types of Night Guards
+Different Types of Mouth Guards

 Section Image

-Proper Use of Night Guards
+Proper Use of Mouth Guards

 Typically, they should be worn during sleep or as instructed, ensuring a snug fit over the teeth.
 Adhering to the recommended wearing schedule is essential for achieving the desired results in alleviating teeth grinding.

-Maintenance of Night Guards for Optimal Results
+Maintenance of Mouth Guards for Optimal Results

 Additional Tips to Prevent Teeth Grinding